 Sales and Marketing sample for Power BI: Take a tour

-This sample is part of a series that illustrates how you can use Power BI with business-oriented data, reports and dashboards.
-This is real data from obviEnce (www.obvience.com) that has been anonymized.
+This sample is part of a series that shows how you can use Power BI with business-oriented data, reports, and dashboards.
+It was created by obviEnce with real data, which has been anonymized.
 The data is available in several formats: content pack, .pbix Power BI Desktop file, or Excel workbook.
 See Samples for Power BI.

 What is our dashboard telling us?

-- The number tiles down the left column show industry sales volume this past year (50K), market share (32.86%), sales volume (16K), sentiment score (68), sentiment gap (4), and total units sold (1M).
+- The number tiles along the left column show industry sales volume for the past year (50,000), market share (32.86%), sales volume (16,000), sentiment score (68), sentiment gap (4), and total units sold (1 million).

 - Most of our business is in the East and Central regions.

 - The Total Units Overall and Total Units YTD tiles on the right show units sold, by segment and by region/manufacturer.
-The largest market segment for our industry are Productivity and Convenience.
+The largest market segments for our industry are Productivity and Convenience.

 Use Q&A to dig a little deeper